digital-fabric/extralite/README.md

 - A variety of methods for different data access patterns: rows as hashes, rows as arrays, single row, single column, single value.
 - Prepared statements.
+- Use system-installed sqlite3, or the [bundled latest version of SQLite3](#installing-the-extralite-sqlite3-bundle).
 - Super fast - [up to 12.5x faster](#performance) than the
   [sqlite3](https://github.com/sparklemotion/sqlite3-ruby) gem (see also [comparison](#why-not-just-use-the-sqlite3-gem).)